amr080/docs-template/docs/getting-started/glossary/index.md

 ### NFT

 NFTs are a unique digital identifier that, unlike the dollar or ERC-20 tokens like CFG, are unique and "non-fungible."
-In the case of Centrifuge, NFTs are used to represent real-world assets onchain.
+In the case of XFT, NFTs are used to represent real-world assets onchain.

 ### Onchain